No. 4 (album)

-No. 4 (officially stylized as № 4) is the fourth studio album by American rock band Stone Temple Pilots, released on October 26, 1999, by Atlantic Records.
-The album was a return to the band's earlier hard rock roots, while also blending elements of heavy metal, psychedelic rock, and alternative rock.
-Despite the lack of promotion due to singer Scott Weiland's one-year jail sentence shortly before the album's release, No. 4 was certified Platinum by the RIAA on August 7, 2000, and by the CRIA in August 2001.
+No. 4 (officially stylized as № 4) is the fourth studio album by the American rock band Stone Temple Pilots, released on October 26, 1999, by Atlantic Records.
+The album was a return to the band's earlier hard rock roots, while also blending elements of heavy metal, psychedelic rock and alternative rock.
+Despite the lack of promotion, due to singer Scott Weiland's one-year jail sentence shortly before the album's release, No. 4 was certified Platinum by the RIAA on August 7, 2000, and by the CRIA in August 2001.

 The song "Down" was nominated for Best Hard Rock Performance at the Grammy Awards.
-The album also produced one of STP's biggest hits, "Sour Girl", which charted at #78 on the Billboard Hot 100, their only song to appear on that chart.
-The CD was originally released as a digipak, then later changed to a standard jewel case.
+The album also produced one of STP's biggest hits, "Sour Girl", which charted at No. 78 on the Billboard Hot 100, their only song to appear on that chart.

 Musical style

-No. 4 displays the band returning to the more hard rock-oriented sound of their first two albums.
-Stephen Thomas Erlewine of AllMusic cited the album as STP's "hardest effort" since Core, remarking that "it's as if STP decided to compete directly with the new generation of alt-metal bands who prize aggression over hooks or riffs."
-Erlewine also commented that No.4 "consolidates all [of STP's] strengths."

-Reception
+No. 4, one of the last big-budget grunge and alternative rock albums of the 1990s, combines the hard rock-oriented sound of Core and Purple, with the glam and pop rock influences of Tiny Music...
+Songs from the Vatican Gift Shop.
+Italian authors Daniele Follero and Luca Masperone, described the album as "very heavy", as Stone Temple Pilots "veer clearly towards alternative metal," in their book La storia di Hard Rock & Heavy Metal.
+Stephen Thomas Erlewine of AllMusic considered the album the band's "hardest effort" since Core, remarking that "even the ballads and neo-psychedelic pop have none of the swirling production that distinguished Tiny Music," adding that it "consolidates all [of STP's] strengths."
+Benjamin Ray of The Daily Vault opined that No. 4 is the band's "most garage rock disc to date," and that it alternates between "grunge rockers, pop songs and ballads."

+Critical reception

 AllMusic critic Stephen Thomas Erlewine rated the album four out of five stars, praising the opening tracks "Down" and "Heaven & Hot Rods".
 Entertainment Weekly critic Rob Brunner graded it "C", calling the album "generic and phoned in" and mostly "unexciting and obvious".
 Brunner deemed the track "Down" as "dour", "No Way Out" as "dated", and "Atlanta" as "pretentious".
 Brunner further deemed the tracks "Sex & Violence" and "Pruno" as "hardly original" and having resemblances to David Bowie but also as "well-crafted".
 Rolling Stone critic Lorraine Ali rated it three out of five, calling the songs "strong pop-rock pieces but without the self-consciousness of previous efforts".
 CMJ New Music Monthly critic M. Tye Comer called the album "powerful and cohesive", recommending readers to listen the tracks "Heaven & Hot Rods", "Church on Tuesday", "Sour Girl", and "No Way Out".
 Critics noted similarities between "Atlanta" and "My Favorite Things" from the 1959 musical The Sound of Music.